BranflakesTortellini/Roll_Info_For_Roll20/README.md

 Works in progress:

-1)Dashboard to display data with various stats
+1) Dashboard to display various things including statistical summaries, time series plots, bar charts, etc.

-2)Expanded functionality to analyze compound rolls or non-standard rolls, largely involves spell/weapon attack rolls especially with custom modifiers
+2) Expanded functionality to analyze compound rolls or non-standard rolls, largely involves spell/weapon attack rolls especially with several modifiers or multiple damage types or checks.

-3)Creation of summary files by roll, player, die including various quick reference information like mean/median/mode/std of individuals or groups

-4)Automatic differentiation between npcs and pcs.
+3) Automatic differentiation between npcs and pcs.

-5)Remote hosting/login capability for dashboard
+4) Remote hosting/login capability for dashboard

-A dashboard is planned to make it easier to display said stats.
+6) Predictor of roll success for dashboard which would allow players or GM to predict the liklihood of a player rolling above a certain amount for any particular roll type factoring factoring in their "luck" with rolling above expected values.
+Not this is not "real" as all die have independent probabilities, but it could be fun nonetheless.

 List of packages required for operation: